Washburn University

-Washburn University (WU) is a public university in Topeka, Kansas, United States.
-It offers undergraduate and graduate programs, as well as professional programs in law and business.
-Washburn has 550 faculty members, who teach more than 6,100 undergraduate students and nearly 800 graduate students.
-The university's assets include a $158 million endowment.
+Washburn University (WU), formally Washburn University of Topeka, is a public university in Topeka, Kansas, United States.
+It offers undergraduate and graduate programs as well as professional programs in law and business.
+The university enrolls approximately 5,000 undergraduate students and 700 graduate students as of 2023.
+As of 2008, Washburn also took over overseeing the nearby Washburn Tech.

 History

 Washburn University was established at Topeka, Kansas, in February 1865 as "Lincoln College", by a charter issued by the State of Kansas and the General Association of Congregational Ministers and Churches of Kansas; the land on which the college stood was donated by abolitionist John Ritchie.
 The institution was renamed "Washburn College" in 1868, after Ichabod Washburn pledged $25,000 to the school.
 Washburn was a church deacon, abolitionist, and industrialist who lived in Worcester, Massachusetts.